MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/samples.md

 |2018-10-07 00:00:00.0000000|Plums|4|8|12|
 |2018-10-07 00:00:00.0000000|Apples|8|8|8|

-_Query details_

 The query "stretches" (duplicates) each record in the input table throughout the seven days after its actual appearance.
 Each record actually appears seven times.
 As a result, the daily aggregation includes all records of the preceding seven days.

-_Step-by-step explanation_
+_Step-by-step explanation of the query_

-(The numbering in the following notes refers to numbers in the code sample, far right.)
+(The numbering in the following notes refers to the numbers in the code comments.)

 1. Bin each record to one day (relative to `_start`).
 1. Determine the end of the range per record: `_bin + 7d`, unless the value is out of the range of `_start` and `_end`, in which case, it's adjusted.
 1. For each record, create an array of seven days (timestamps), starting at the current record's day.
 1. `mv-expand` the array, thus duplicating each record to seven records, one day apart from each other.
 1. Perform the aggregation function for each day.
 Due to #4, this step actually summarizes the _past_ seven days.
-1. The data for the first seven days is incomplete.
-There's no seven-day lookback period for the first seven days.
+1. The data for the first seven days is incomplete because there's no seven-day lookback period for the first seven days.
 The first seven days are excluded from the final result.
 In the example, they participate only in the aggregation for 2018-10-01.

 ## Find the preceding event